Enroll in any bachelor’s program, and get a new laptop pre-loaded

 1 Laptop Disclaimer

 This offer is not available to: (a) continuing students; (b) employees of Strategic Education, Inc. And its subsidiaries, and family members residing in the same household of such employees; or (c) students enrolled through Strayer@Work or Degrees@Work.
-For all other students, laptop available only to Strayer University students who: (1) are a new or readmitted student in a Strayer University bachelor’s-level program; (2) have at least six courses to complete in their program; and (3) enroll for classes starting fall 2019 quarter or later.
+For all other students, laptop available only to Strayer University students who: (1) are a new or readmitted student in a Strayer University bachelor’s-level program; (2) have at least six courses to complete in their program; and (3) enroll for classes starting spring 2020 quarter or later.
 Students must complete three of their first four quarters of enrollment, or return the laptop to avoid a $350 charge.
 This offer is subject to change at any time.
 Only one laptop will be provided per student.
 In the event the laptop is damaged, lost, stolen, or incapacitated, Strayer will not provide a replacement.
 All returns subject to return policy.
 Complete details are available in the bachelor’s laptop agreement or the bachelor’s laptop Verizon and Verizon Wireless loaner agreement, as applicable.
 Students receiving tuition assistance from Verizon or Verizon Wireless may only borrow and use a laptop subject to the terms of the bachelor’s laptop Verizon and Verizon Wireless loaner agreement.
 Limitations for other corporate-sponsored programs may also apply.
 Please contact your home campus or Strayer online for more information.

 Build up tuition credits for your final year of bachelor’s classes at Strayer with our Graduation Fund.*